How we create value

 We believe that in addition to assisting customers a bank should also provide employees the means to be the best they can be.

-- EUR 70 million spent on training and development.
+- EUR 76 million spent on training and development

 As a bank, our value chain involves the inflow and outflow of money.
 We facilitate payments and transactions.

-- Over 35 million customers entrust us with payments and their deposits.
+- Over 37 million customers entrust us with their payments and deposits

-- EUR 49.8 billion shareholders’ equity and EUR 152.4 billion debt securities, bank deposits and subordinated loans.
+- EUR 50.4 billion shareholders’ equity and EUR 148.9 billion debt securities in issue, bank deposits and subordinated loans

 Innovation to enhance customer experience and/or move beyond traditional banking